Cordial Networking, Projects to Watch: Report from 3DWire 2017

 {gallery}stories/festivals/2017/3dwire-projects{/gallery}

-The new Ibero-American Quirino Awards are under way, and festival director Jose Luis Farias wants to make them more than an award ceremony (6-7 April 2018).
-The extent of 3DWire moved into Philippines as well, where Miguel Del Rosario (President, Animation Council of the Philippines), made clear that traditional animation (with almost 5,000 employees directly and indirectly involved in animation) is here to stay, when talents matter.
+The new Ibero-American Quirino Awards are underway, and festival director Jose Luis Farias wants to make them more than an award ceremony (6-7 April 2018).
+The extent of 3DWire moved into the Philippines as well, where Miguel Del Rosario (President, Animation Council of the Philippines), made clear that traditional animation (with almost 5,000 employees directly and indirectly involved in animation) is here to stay, when talents matter.

-3DWire team have managed to gather support from high-profile companies and institutions, indispensable for an event devoted not only to animation, but also to video games and transmedia projects.
+The 3DWire team has managed to gather support from high-profile companies and institutions, indispensable for an event devoted not only to animation, but also to video games and transmedia projects.
 But what really matters in the end is the professionals' support, and it seems that people like coming up again and again in Segovia -not a small feat, after all.

 3DWire Animation, Video Games and New Media Festival and Market took place in Segovia, 5-8 October 2017.
 Professionals from 14 countries (Germany, Argentina, Colombia, Denmark, Ecuador, United States, Estonia, Philippines, France, Japan, Ireland, Mexico, Portugal and United Kingdom) attending its ninth edition.